 - Slits in your dresses may be no higher than mid thigh.
 The same rules apply regarding tights; if the slit of your skirt is higher than above knee you MUST wear tights.
 Slits in casual wear skirts must go no higher than just above the knee.

 - Heels are allowed for 4th year and above.
 However, they must be kept within our modesty rule.
 Again, no platforms or stiletto heels.
-If in doubt, speak to an ALO prior to the event.
+If in doubt, speak to a moderator prior to the event.

 - Low cut backs on dresses are allowed, however the back must go no lower than the belly button.
 Any lower and an applier must be worn underneath.